 In many workflows, the final stage of the sharing process is watermarking for sharing.
 You generally don’t want need to watermark your source files, and you usually don’t want to upload images in full resolution, so it can be useful to have your watermarking software actually handle the process of reformatting your images to the proper size for uploading.

 When you’re making digital images, JPEG is the most common format by far – but it’s not the only format.
 GIF and PNG are also common on the web, and TIFF files are often used for high-resolution image work.
 The best watermarking tools will support a wide range of the most common image formats, instead of forcing you to choose from a limited set of options.

-Winner of The Best Watermarking Software Award
+The Best Watermarking Software

-iWatermark Pro is by far the most feature-packed watermarking software I reviewed, and it has a number of features that I didn't find in any other program.
+iWatermark Pro (available for Windows and Mac) is by far the most feature-packed watermarking software I reviewed, and it has a number of features that I didn’t find in any other program.
 Aside from the ability to handle basic text and image watermarks, there are a number of other extras such as QR code watermarks and even steganographic watermarks, which hide data in plain sight to prevent image thieves from simply cropping out or covering your watermark.
 You can also integrate with a Dropbox account to save your output watermarked images, which is very useful for quick and automatic sharing with clients.